 By 2011, they were the only affiliated minor-league baseball team in Canada (all the others are now in independent leagues), and became, perhaps appropriately, a farm club of the country's only remaining major league team, the Toronto Blue Jays.
 They won Pennants in 2011, 2012 and 2013.
 In 2015, they had a pitcher named Tyler Burden -- not Tyler Durden.
 4601 Ontario Street at 30th Avenue, in Queen Elizabeth Park.
 Number 3 bus.

 The closest MLB team to Vancouver is the Seattle Mariners, 144 miles away.
-In spite of this, national pride is still the determining factor: According to Vancouver Sun poll on April 2, 2015 -- before the Jays made the Playoffs for the 1st time in 22 years -- the Jays are easily the area's favorite baseball team, with a 56 percent share of the market, to the Mariners' 13.
+In spite of this, national pride is still the determining factor: According to a Vancouver Sun poll on April 2, 2015 -- before the Jays made the Playoffs for the 1st time in 22 years -- the Jays are easily the area's favorite baseball team, with a 56 percent share of the market, to the Mariners' 13.

 If Vancouver were to pursue teams in the sports they do not currently have at the major league level, they would rank 28th in population in MLB, ahead of only Kansas City, Cincinnati and Milwaukee; and 24th in the NBA.